Randall-MC/minecraft/Mod-List.md

 - **appleskin-fabric-mc1.19-2.4.1**: Provides information about some mechanics that are invisible by default
 - **BetterPingDisplay-Fabric-1.19.2-1.1.1**: A mod for displaying each player's ping in the player list as a number, with various configuration options.
 - **Smooth+Swapping+0.5+(1.19.2)-0.5**: This mod moves items in inventories smoothly instead of letting them appear instantly.
+- **AdvancementPlaques-1.19.2-fabric-1.4.6**: Replace those boring, anti-climactic advancement popups with fancy glowing plaques.
+`requiere Iceberg, ForgeConfigAPIPort`
+`resourcepack Vanilla+Advancement, FutureHUD, EmbellishedStone-1.19-1.0.0`
+- **Xaeros_Minimap_22.16.2_Fabric_1.19.1**: Unlike many other minimap mods, Xaero's minimap keeps the aesthetic of vanilla Minecraft, which helps it be a more seamless addition to the game.
+- **XaerosWorldMap_1.28.3_Fabric_1.19.1**: adds a self-writing fullscreen map to your Minecraft client.
+Works as a separate mod but is a lot better with Xaero's Minimap.

 ---